 You are welcome to submit your grant proposal at any time; there are no deadlines.
 We also don’t have any specific requirements for the length or formatting of the grant proposal.

-The grant application should consist of a research proposal, and commitment letters from the primary applicant’s organization and from each collaborator’s or subcontractor’s organization acknowledging and accepting the Foundation Grant Principles and Indirect Cost Guidance
+The grant application should consist of a research proposal, and commitment letters from the primary applicant’s organization and from each collaborator’s or subcontractor’s organization acknowledging and accepting the Foundation Grant Application and Indirect Cost Guidance